jlbradley1844/jlbradley1844.github.io/_posts/2017-09-19-about-that-google-screed.md

 this is the _minimum_ a conscientious person would do to defend a controvertial position.
-Ironic, considering this low bar is propounded by a political philosophy whose adherents continually complain about the "everybody gets a trophy" attitude in society;\.
+Ironic, considering this low bar is propounded by a political philosophy whose adherents continually complain about the "everybody gets a trophy" attitude in society.

 An additional problem is that if you want to support a controversial argument like this, you would do best to insist that the argument